 Evan is a long term member of the board at URJ Eisner and Crane Lake Camps, serving for many years as a member of the Executive Committee and as the Development Chair.
 Evan is a founding principal of Edge Principal Advisors, LLC, a real estate private equity firm headquartered in New York City.
 He received his BA from the University of Rochester and his JD from the University of Pennsylvania.

 Of particular interest to Evan is the health and wellness of our broader community, as well as providing all of our various constituents with opportunities to seek and experience Jewish spirituality.
 To that end, Evan and his wife Jb have supported and led our mindfulness efforts at the camps.
 Further, Evan enjoys counseling our teams on leadership development, and mentoring future leaders of the Reform Jewish movement.

-Most important, Evan and Jb have two children that are 3rd generation Eisner campers.
+Most important, Evan and Jb have two children that are 3rd generation Eisner campers and counselors.
 Evan’s parents, aunts, uncles, brother, children and nieces and nephews have all attended Eisner over the years, and this is one of his proudest accomplishments in life.